Nextiva / Blog / Customer Experience

 A flowchart helps businesses choose between multichannel vs. omnichannel solutions.

-• Customer journey touchpoints: Omnichannel strategies create a seamless experience for complex customer journeys involving multiple touchpoints, while a multichannel approach using effective channel choices may adequately serve simpler journeys.
+• Customer journey touchpoints: Omnichannel strategies create a seamless experience for complex customer journeys involving multiple touchpoints.
+However, a well-planned multichannel approach with the right platforms can work just as well for simpler journeys.

 Nextiva: Omnichannel Experiences Made Easy

 Nextiva’s customer conversations suite provides an omnichannel experience across voice, video, SMS, live chat, and more, all in one place.
-And, with a robust integration marketplace, you can customize your platform to meet your business needs.
+And, with a robust integration marketplace, you can customize your platform to meet customer expectations and your business needs.
 Get started today.

 A true end-to-end omnichannel platform.